 This is why it's best to create or optimise a landing page specifically for the traffic from your PPC campaign.
 It's the digital equivalent of walking your customer straight to the product they want and then making it as easy as possible for them to commit to buying it.

-Don't start thinking that PPC will only work for websites that sell products though: A sale is just an easily understood example of a conversion.
+Don't start thinking that pay-per-click will only work for websites that sell products though: a sale is just an easily understood example of a conversion.
 Conversion can also be as simple as an enquiry for your service, or a sign up to your mailing list.

 This could easily be the subject of it's own article, so we'll tackle the basic recommendations regarding landing pages:

-Hopefully, you should now be seeing the similarity between a good landing page and the fridge buying example above, which leads us to a good summary of PPC:
+Hopefully, you should now be seeing the similarity between a good landing page and the fridge buying example above, which leads us to a good summary of pay-per-click:

-If you would like to know more about starting a PPC campaign, get in touch with us using the details below:
+If you would like to know more about starting a pay-per-click campaign, get in touch with us on our contact page.